haskell-works/blog/drafts/2018-08-08-draft-post.md

 Whilst we know the nodes are ordered in pre-order traversal order, we have lost information about parent-child or sibling-sibling relationships between nodes, and so are unable traverse in such a way as to, for example, construct a tree of nodes that resemble the document.

+An additional index is required to make proper tree-traversal of the document possible.

 Alas, these and other questions must remain for a future post.